Spotlight: Blue Ridge Parkway - More Than Just A Road

 There are dozens of access points onto the Blue Ridge Parkway between the northern end (milepost 0) near Waynesboro, Virginia and the southern end (milepost 469) near Cherokee, North Carolina.
 The largest cities on the route are Asheville, North Carolina and Roanoke, Virginia, but the parkway provides many inviting gateways to welcoming, bucolic rural towns.

 The parkway offers five reservable campgrounds, as well as authorized concessions such as the Peaks of Otter Lodge, the Rocky Knob Cabins or the Pisgah Inn.
 In communities along the parkway, find a range of lodging options—from bed and breakfasts, lodges, cabins, mom-and-pop motels to artistically decorated hotels.
+Check the Blue Ridge Parkway Association's Where to Stay page for ideas.

 Make Sure You